All Episodes

 He says several new studies show prolonged sitting as now being linked to increased risk of heart disease, obesity, diabetes, cancer, and even early death.

-Dr. Coven says when you sit for a long time, your body goes into storage mode.
+Dr. Coven says, when you sit for a long time, your body goes into storage mode.

-What's worse, the more hours a day you sit, the greater your likelihood of developing one or more of these diseases, just as with smoking.
+The more hours a day you sit, the greater your likelihood of developing one or more of these diseases, just as with smoking.

-So you gotta exercise.
+So you got to exercise.

 But furthermore, it's a way to tax sitting.

-Let's move agenda.
+Let's Move agenda.

 Is that what her agenda is called?